 Global insurance brokerage Hub International in February 2018 announced that it has acquired the shares of Pointbreak Consulting Group.
 Headquartered in Burnaby, British Columbia – Canada, Pointbreak provides employee benefits and pension consulting services.
 Kevin Jeffrey, Principal and CEO of Pointbreak, will join Hub TOS and report to Dave Terry, President of Hub TOS.
 Terms of the acquisition were not disclosed.

-New Zealand’s prudential supervisor, the Reserve Bank of New Zealand, has placed CBL Insurance under “interim liquidation”.
+New Zealand’s prudential supervisor, the Reserve Bank of New Zealand, in February 2018 placed CBL Insurance under “interim liquidation”.
 CBL is a P/C insurer specializing in credit surety and financial risk, such as builders risks, sureties, guarantees and contractor bonds.
 It operates worldwide and in particular in Europe and Scandinavia through an Irish subsidiary, CBL Insurance Europe Designated Activity Company (DAC).
-It does not underwrite employee benefits or workers’ compensation; HR
+It does not underwrite employee benefits or workers’

 Wendy Stachowiak, Vice President of Global Travel Partnerships at International SOS, in January 2018 was appointed Vice Chair of the Global Business Travel Association (GBTA) Risk Committee.
 As organizations recognize the impact that travel risks can have on business continuity and sustainability, as well as the effect on an individual, GBTA President Christle Johnson, commented: “We are pleased that Wendy has accepted the role of Vice Chair of the